AutoMat: Enabling Automated Crystal Structure Reconstruction from Microscopy via Agentic Tool Use: Introduction

-Although recent advances in STEM image analysis have shown promise, most existing studies focus on individual components like denoising\cite{https://doi.org/10.1002/advs.202408629,RN32,RN93,RN92}, atom localization\cite{RN36,borshon2024predicting,eliasson2024localization}, reconstruction\cite{de2022experimental,stoops2025obtaining,huang2025auto} and phase classification\cite{RN30,RN64}.
-These approaches remain fragmented and are not integrated into end-to-end systems.
-Conventional image denoising techniques suppress noise and improve contrast at the pixel level but cannot yield periodic or chemically meaningful crystal structures\cite{RN5,RN94,RN92,https://doi.org/10.1002/advs.202408629}.
+Although recent advances in STEM image analysis have shown promise, most existing studies focus on individual components like denoising~\citep{https://doi.org/10.1002/advs.202408629,RN32,RN93,RN92}, atom localization~\citep{RN36,borshon2024predicting,eliasson2024localization}, reconstruction~\citep{de2022experimental,stoops2025obtaining,huang2025auto} and phase classification~\citep{RN30,RN64}.
+These approaches remain fragmented and are not integrated into end-to-end system.
+Conventional image denoising techniques suppress noise and improve contrast at the pixel level but cannot yield periodic or chemically meaningful crystal structures~\citep{RN5,RN94,RN92,https://doi.org/10.1002/advs.202408629}.
 Atomic detection models can localize atomic peaks but cannot infer complete lattices\footnote{In crystallography, a lattice refers to the periodic arrangement of atoms in a crystal structure.} or identify atomic species.
-General-purpose multimodal models like GPT-4.1mini\cite{achiam2023gpt} and Qwen2.5-VL\cite{bai2025qwen2} exhibit basic image understanding but lack the ability to produce simulation-ready formats such as crystallographic file(CIF).
-Even domain-specific tools like AtomAI\cite{ziatdinov2022atomai} can only predict atomic coordinates in minimal systems and do not support full structure reconstruction or property prediction.
-Meanwhile, public datasets (e.g., JARVIS-STM) mainly target STM( Scanning Tunneling Microscopy) images, lack DFT-level energy labels, and are unsuitable for benchmarking structure–property pipelines.
-As a result, the field still lacks a fully automated end-to-end system that can convert raw STEM images into reconstructed structures and simulated properties, along with the standardized benchmark for comprehensive evaluation.
+General-purpose multimodal models like GPT-4.1mini~\citep{achiam2023gpt} and Qwen2.5-VL~\citep{bai2025qwen2} exhibit basic image understanding but lack the ability to produce simulation-ready formats such as crystallographic file (CIF).
+Even domain-specific tools like AtomAI~\citep{ziatdinov2022atomai} and the newly released domain SOTA model MicroscopyGPT~\citep{doi:10.1021/acs.jpclett.5c01257} can only predict atomic coordinates and structural descriptions for minimal systems, without supporting complete CIF structure reconstruction or property prediction.
+Meanwhile, public datasets (e.g., JARVIS-STM) mainly target STM (Scanning Tunneling Microscopy) images, lack DFT-level energy labels, and are unsuitable for benchmarking structure–property pipelines.
+As a result, the field lacks a fully automated end-to-end system that can convert raw STEM images into reconstructed structures and simulated properties, along with the standardized benchmark for comprehensive evaluation.